InfiniFab/LBB/Product Summary.md

 ### What is the purpose/concept of the product ?
 > Describes what is the purpose of your product ?
 If there are similar/comercial solutions that exists ?
+Building an original bartop runining on emulation station (potentially more than 15000 games!)

 ### What is the Area of application ?
-> Describes who could be the inteded user (ex: programer), or who is able to use it (ex : someone aged between 7-77)
+> Describes who could be the inteded user (ex: programer), or who is able to use it (ex : someone aged between 7-77) Gamers from 5 to 95 years old

 ### Who are the makers on this projet ?
 > List all the people implicated in the conception of this product.
+@Jorgininho (desing, conception, manufacturing)
+@nicodb (Manufacturing)

 ### Principle of conception
 > What skills did you used to produce the model of your prototype ?
 (3D modelling, ...)
 If theorical reflexionn was needed, please inform your reflexion (ex: mathematical reflexion with result used).
 If you have these reflexions on a specific file please add it to the folder and list it in the table here under.